dennis-grinwald/SPARQL2GF/README.md

 # SPARQL-to-GraphFrames Translator
-This is an attempt to translate SPARQL-query into a GraphFrame query The translator is currently being tested against large RDF datasets A Full-stack tutorial will be posted here, once the testing has approved the translator's functionality!
+This is an attempt to translate SPARQL-query into a GraphFrame query The translator is currently being tested against large RDF datasets A full setup-tutorial will be posted here, once the testing has approved the translator's functionality

 MotifPattern:
 ---